djipco/webwelder/README.md

 ## Caveats

-To JSON DAT appeared with version 2021.1000.
+* The JSON DAT appeared with version 2021.1000 of TouchDesigner.
 Earlier versions will not be able to use the JSON output.

-If the "Stop Playing when Minimized" option is activated in the preferences, the server will stop working when the TouchDesigner window is minimized.
+* If the "Stop Playing when Minimized" option is activated in the preferences, WebWelder will stop working when the TouchDesigner window is minimized.